UniqueNetwork/unique_docs/docs/about/balances/index.md

 }
 ```

 > then add the fields `data.free` and `data.reserved`.
-In the example above total balance equal `1,000,000,000,133,637,366,777,247,975,283`
+In the example above, the total balance equals `1,000,000,000,133,637,366,777,247,975,283`

 ## 1. Free
 The balance of the user that they can use to perform operations on the network.
-Some operations (such as staking) may not decrease this balance, but may impose some restrictions on a part of it (see frozen).
+Some operations (such as staking) may not decrease this balance but may impose some restrictions on a part of it (see frozen).

 **How to get:**